 Honors Thesis (HIST 391H)

 Also a three-credit independent study course, 391H is a continuation of your reading course and is normally taken in the spring of your senior year.
 Your thesis should be on a topic closely related to the field of your reading course.
 By the time you begin writing your thesis, you'll be substantially acquainted with the literature, sources, and historiographical problems associated with your thesis topic.
 Your honors thesis will be approximately 40-50 pages, which is about twice the length of the research paper required of students who are not in the honors program.

 Toward the end of the spring semester, senior Honor students present their honors thesis research orally at a History department colloquium.
 The History colloquium is a public forum for presenting scholarly work to which the entire Calvin community is invited.
 Your presentation of your work will be 20 to 30 minutes long, followed by questions from and discussion with the audience.
 You can present before your thesis has been fully completed, making this a presentation of a work in progress.

-When your honors thesis is completed, your advisor and two other professors, usually members of the History department, will read it.
-When these readers have made their assessments, they will meet with you for an oral defense of your thesis.
+When your honors thesis is completed, your advisor and two secondary readers will read it.
+When these readers have made their assessments, they'll meet with you for an oral defense of your thesis.
 This discussion will last approximately an hour and will not be open to the public.
 You will be asked to explain the research methods you used and the conclusions you reached in the thesis as well as other questions from the examiners.